childerich/ulthuan/index.md

 Like in any decent strategy game, there is a strategic map where you move your armies, build cities and infrastructure etc. with a limited amount of Action Points (AP).
 When armies end their turn on the same province, a battle is fought in Warhammer Total War and the winner usually gets the province.
 For winning battles and various other things you get victory points (VP).
 Depending on the victory point progress various special events are triggered.
 And there still is the plague, that might get out of control if you don't collectivly establish some basic hygiene rules...

 ## The Map
 You find a map of Ulthuan separated in 36 provinces in the maps folder.
 It's made by hand with a lot of love but unfortunately not a lot of skill, so feel free to modify or make up your own if you prefer.
-We used this map as the first page of our google doc-presantation, stole some coloured icons (armies, cities, control etc.) from the internet that could be copied&pasted and moved around and we where ready to go.
+We used this map as the first page of our google doc-presentation, stole some coloured icons (armies, cities, control etc.) from the internet that could be copied&pasted and moved around and we where ready to go.

 ## Turn Sequence
 Every turn represents a month in Ulthuan.
 We tried to play one turn every real time week, with a set appointment of a game night every tuesday when all the battles are fought and the bookkeeping for the next turn is done - but use whatever fits for your group.s Every Turn consists of the following steps: